ADEA/Colgate-Palmolive Co. Allied Dental Educators Fellowship

 Dr. Donna F. Homenko, Cuyahoga Community College

-Prof. Donna P. Warren-Morris, The University of Texas at Houston
+Prof. Donna P. Warren-Morris, The University of Texas School of Dentistry at Houston

 Prof. Joycelyn A. Dillon, New York City College of Technology